luapower/luapower-all/nw.md

 ### Enabled state

 #### `win:enabled(t|f)`

-Enable/disable the window.
+#### `win:enabled() -> t|f`

+Get/set the enabled flag.
 A disabled window cannot receive mouse or keyboard focus.
-Disabled windows are useful for implementing modal windows by making a child window and disabling the parent while showing it (and enabling it back when closing it).
+Disabled windows are useful for implementing modal windows: make a child window and disable the parent while showing the child, and enable back the parent when closing the child.

-#### `win:enabled() -> t|f`

-Check if the window is enabled.
+> __NOTE:__ This [doesn't work](https://github.com/luapower/nw/issues/25) on Linux.

 ### Client/screen conversion

 #### `win:to_screen(x, y) -> x, y`

-Client space -> screen space conversion.
+Convert a point from the window's client space to screen space.

 #### `win:to_client(x, y) -> x, y`

-Screen space -> client space conversion.
+Convert a point from screen space to the window's client space.

 ### Frame/client conversion

 #### `app:client_to_frame(frame, has_menu, x, y, w, h) -> x, y, w, h`

-Client rect -> window frame rect conversion.
+Given a client rectangle, return the frame rectangle for a certain frame type.
+If `has_menu` is true, then the window also has a menu.

 #### `app:frame_to_client(frame, has_menu, x, y, w, h) -> x, y, w, h`

-Window frame rect -> client rect conversion.
+Given a frame rectangle, return the client rectangle for a certain frame type.
+If `has_menu` is true, then the window also has a menu.

 #### `app:frame_extents(frame, has_menu) -> left, top, right, bottom`

-Get the frame extents for a frame type.
+Get the frame extents for a certain frame type.

 ### Size and position

 #### `win:frame_rect() -> x, y, w, h`

-Get frame rect in current state.
+Get the frame rect in current state (in screen coordinates).

 #### `win:frame_rect(x, y, w, h)`

-Get frame rect (and change state to normal).
+Set the frame rect (and change state to normal).

 #### `win:normal_frame_rect() -> x, y, w, h`

-Get frame rect in normal state.
+Get the frame rect in normal state (in screen coordinates).

 #### `win:client_rect() -> cx, cy, cw, ch`

-Get client rect in current state.
+Get the client rect in current state (in screen coordinates).

 #### `win:client_rect(cx, cy, cw, ch)`

-Set client rect (and change state to normal).
+Move/resize the window to accomodate a specified client area position and size.

 #### `win:client_size() -> cw, ch`

-Get a window's client rect size.
+Get the size of the window's client area.

 #### `win:client_size(cw, ch)`

-Resize the window by client rect.
+Resize the window to accomodate a specified client area size.

 #### `win:sizing(when, how, x, y, w, h) -> [x, y, w, h]`

 Event: window size/position is about to change.
 Return a new rectangle to affect the window's final size and position.

-> NOTE: not triggered on Linux.
+> __NOTE:__ This does not fire in Linux (most windows managers don't allow it).

 #### `win:was_moved(cx, cy)`